Mashon/extra_practice/5_methods_2.md

 ####1) Objective: Use an explicit return to exit a loop once the value is found.
 Write a method called `exit_at_six`.
 Use a loop to start counting from 0 up to 10.
 Use an explicit return to exit the loop at 6 and return 6.

+Remember!
+A return does not output anything to screen.
+Make sure to run this code in irb in order to see the return value!

 ####2) Objective(s):
 * Use the times Enumerator.
 * Review - Understand how to output text on the same line vs. on a new line.